ziyaboraEsmer/lvgl_editor/README.md

 ## Get Started

 1. **Install the dependencies**:
    - On Windows: Make sure that `wsl` is installed.
-Just add `wsl --install` in the comman line
+Just add `wsl --install` in the command line
    - On Linux: Install Podman with `sudo apt-get install podman` or its equivalent
    - On Mac: It should work out of the box
 2. **Download and install the Editor.** Find the installers [here](https://github.com/lvgl/lvgl_editor/releases).